n8stowell82/Sv02-Purge-Bucket/README.md

 # Sv02-Purge-Bucket with Cura Gcode
 Purge bucket model and gcode for Sovol Sv02 3d printer

+Huge thank you to Leigh Hill on the Sv02 Facebook group for the original model and all this code.
+I am only compiling it here all together to make it easier to read and setup.

 Before you do anything, create a new printer profile in Cura

 ## Create new printer profile